gregdeterding/raspberrypi-googledocs/README.md

 ## Scheduling with `cron`
 Once everything is working as desired you can schedule your script to run automatically.

-$ `crontab -e`
+`crontab -e`

-- To run your script every hour add this line:
+- To run your script every hour add this line

 ` 0 * * * * python3 /home/pi/yourPiProject/post_pi_status.py`

-- To edit your cron settings run `crontab -l`
+- To edit your cron settings run

+`crontab -l`
-- To run your script every hour minute change the line to:
+- To run your script every hour minute change the line to

 ` * * * * * python3 /home/pi/yourPiProject/post_pi_status.py`

 For more resources on `cron` and `crontab`: